 Conditions may be assessed either by direct observation or using recorded evidence.
-In the
+In the latter case the E18 Physical Thing does not need to be present or extant.

-1997 condition assessment of the silver collection (E14) concerned silver cup 232 (E22)
+• 1997 condition assessment of the silver collection (E14) concerned silver cup 232 (E22)